-Crash Involving Tractor-Trailers, Car Leaves Packaged Tortillas All Over Route 901
+Crash Leaves 40,000 Pounds of Tortillas Scattered on Route 901 in Schuylkill County

 Foster Township police say speed was a factor in this wreck.

-They say the truck hauling the tortillas was coming eastbound on 901 around noon when it took this curve too fast and its trailer began to wobble.
+They say the truck hauling the tortillas was coming eastbound on Route 901 around noon on Wednesday when it took this curve too fast and its trailer began to wobble.

 It slid into another tractor-trailer coming westbound, hitting its cabin, temporarily pinning the driver and his passenger inside.